-The company's forest management process is supported by Integrated Management Policy,

-Environmental Monitoring Program, and Environmental Control Plan documents, along with the UN Global Compact membership.
+The company's forest management is accompanied by the documents Integrated Management Policy, Environmental Monitoring Program and Environmental Control Plan, and guided by the principles of the UN Global Compact.

 Managing planted forests is crucial for reducing impact on native forests and carbon recovery, as well as protecting biodiversity and local fauna and flora.
-The company executes mitigation and containment measures to manage impacts and protect the environment, safeguarding protected areas and preventing contamination of rivers and soils.
-These actions also sustain natural ecosystems and conserve water resources.
+Mitigation and containment actions are carried out to maintain the environment, especially protected areas, to prevent contamination of rivers and soils, maintain the balance of natural ecosystems and conserve water resources.